Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 7. Don’t talk to an insurance adjuster without your lawyer

 Just as casual chatting with the other driver can inadvertently harm your case, so can a seemingly simple conversation with an insurance adjuster.
 Insurance companies are looking for ways to limit or deny your claim, and any off-the-cuff statement you make to them (“I feel fine, thanks”) may be used against you later.
+Avoid talking to an insurance adjuster without first speaking with an experienced car accident lawyer.

 8. Don’t forget to file a Motor Vehicle Crash Operator Report